Pathopoeia

 Pathopoeia ( path-o-poy’-a): A general term for speech that moves hearers emotionally, especially as the speaker attempts to elicit an emotional response by way of demonstrating his/her own feelings (exuscitatio).
 Melanchthon explains that this effect is achieved by making reference to any of a variety of pathetic circumstances: the time, one’s gender, age, location, etc.

 I don’t how it happened—well, maybe I do.
 I was stoned on my ass and mixed my Viagra up with my Icht Away.
-I took around ten blue pills.
+I took around ten blue Viagra pills.

 I called 911.
-I was transported to “Pay-Pal Hospital Emergency Room” where they pumped my stomach and prescribed medication for the clap, all, for the low, low price of $900.00.
+I was transported to the “Pay-Pal Hospital Emergency Room” where they pumped my stomach and prescribed medication for the clap, all, for the low, low price of $900.00.

 I was crying.